smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/production/windows_install_from_pg_dump.md

 C:\rifDemo\Postgres\production>
 ```

+## 2.1 Changing the postgres database adminstrator password

-Once you have setup the *pgpass* file, check you can logon using psql as the database adminstrator account; *postgres*.
+Check you can logon using psql as the database adminstrator account; *postgres*.
 ```
 psql -d postgres -U postgres
 You are connected to database "postgres" as user "postgres" on host "wpea-rif1" at port "5432".